Banca Monte dei Paschi di Siena: Hidden losses and Bank of Italy bailout (2013)

 The delegation of the extraordinary powers to the Board of Directors has also included the possibility of increasing the share capital of €2 billion at the exclusive service of the payment of interest payable in shares.
 The shareholders approved with a 98% vote in favour.

 After the vote, the bank recovered 11.36% on the stock exchange after having lost more than 20% of its value in three sessions in three days.

 On 26 January 2013 the Banca d'Italia (Bank of Italy) approved a bailout request from the bank for €3.9 billion ($5.3 billion).

 The firm sparked fresh controversy in 2013 when it was accused of misleading Italy's market regulator in October 2012, shortly before it received a 4.1-billion euro ($5.47 billion) state bailout.

 On 29 December 2013, Fondazione Monte dei Paschi di Siena rejected plans for issuing €3 billion worth of new shares, delaying the raising of capital until at least May 2014 and increasing the risk of nationalization.

 In November 2019, after a three-year trial, 13 former bank executives received prison sentences.
 The Monte dei Paschi ex-chairman and CEO received seven years each; two senior executives five and four years.
 Three bankers from Deutsche Bank received five years and two from Nomura received five and three years.
-They had conspired to hide Monte dei Pasche's losses of €2bn between 2008 and 2012 by using complicated derivative contracts.
+The court decided that they had conspired to hide Monte dei Paschi's losses of €2bn between 2008 and 2012 by using complicated derivative contracts.
 Deutsche Bank and Nomura were fined €160m; Monte dei Paschi had paid €10.6m after a plea bargain in 2016.

-2014–present
+Following an appeal, in May 2022, a Milan appeals court ruling overturned the 2019 conviction of the former executives and the two banks over derivative deals and cancelled the seizures imposed on Deutsche Bank and Nomura Holdings Inc. In October 2023, Italy's Supreme Court of Cassation confirmed the acquittals in Monte dei Paschi derivatives case.